atom/atom/CONTRIBUTING.md

 * [apm](https://github.com/atom/apm) - the `apm` command line tool (Atom Package Manager).
 You should use this repository for any contributions related to the `apm` tool and to publishing packages.
 * [atom.io](https://github.com/atom/atom.io) - the repository for feedback on the [Atom.io website](https://atom.io) and the [Atom.io package API](https://github.com/atom/atom/blob/master/docs/apm-rest-api.md) used by [apm](https://github.com/atom/apm).

 There are many more, but this list should be a good starting point.
-For more information on how to work with Atom's official packages, see [Contributing to Atom Packages](http://flight-manual.atom.io/hacking-atom/sections/contributing-to-official-atom-packages/).
+For more information on how to work with Atom's official packages, see [Contributing to Atom Packages][contributing-to-official-atom-packages].

 Also, because Atom is so extensible, it's possible that a feature you've become accustomed to in Atom or an issue you're encountering isn't coming from a bundled package at all, but rather a [community package](https://atom.io/packages) you've installed.
 Each community package has its own repository too, the [Atom FAQ](https://discuss.atom.io/c/faq) has instructions on how to [contact the maintainers of any Atom community package or theme.](https://discuss.atom.io/t/i-have-a-question-about-a-specific-atom-community-package-where-is-the-best-place-to-ask-it/25581)